emlased/Redbrick_UTHSCSA/README.md

 ### Labeling
 RedBrick includes a number of advanced tools for labeling.
 [Here](https://www.youtube.com/watch?v=wsDFtPv64IM&list=PLjI4V6WYNAyTuh9PWDKF_N8k2lEdD47qz) is a youtube playlist reviewing the segmentation toolkit.
 Detailed documentation of the toolkit can be found [here](https://docs.redbrickai.com/annotation-and-viewer/segmentation/segmentation-tools).
 1. To begin a label, select the kind of label from the taxonomy toolbar on the left.
 You can either select the label using the plus sign next to the label name or use the numeric shortcut associated with the label name.
 Note that if you are labeling a number of the similar items (like multiple vertebrae), you can either use semantic labeling where each item falls under the same label or instance labeling where each item is given its own label.
 For lung nodule segmentation, semantic labeling is recommended where multiple nodules (if present) are included in a single label.
 1. After selecting a label, the segmentation toolbar will appear on top of the screen.
-Some segmentation tools that may be useful for lung nodules include
+Some segmentation tools that may be useful for lung nodules include...
+If the Boost tool is enabled, then the F.A.S.T. tool is unlocked.
+This tool integrates the SAM tool to automatically generate a 2D segmentation.
+These can be generated either by a bounding box or by holding alt and hovering over the object of interest.
+The Mask Propagation tool is similar to F.A.S.T.; however, it generates a 3D segmentation starting from a segmentated slice and moving outwards over a specified range.
+While this is the most powerful semiautomated tool in RedBrick, the other tools are often enough to quickly generate segmentations depending on the study.
 1. After completing the segmentation, expend the Study Classification and Series Classification dropdowns.
 These may include questions regarding study quality.
 1. Review the comment tab located in the top toolbar.
 This sections serves as a line of communication between labelers and reviewers.
 1. As your labels pass through the review process, some may be accepted and tagged as Ground Truth while others may be recycled in you Queue for adjustments.
-The Project OVerview page allows you to check the status of your labels.
+The Project Overview page allows you to check the status of your labels.

+## For Reviewers